-I was a principal investigator at the Institute of Neuroinformatics, which is part of the Faculty of Science of the University of Zurich and also the Department of Information Technology and Electrical Engineering (D-ITET) of the Swiss Federal Institute of Technology (ETH) Zurich.
-At the moment I am mostly inactive in research due to commitments with startups, although I still advise technology transfer cases and teach at the Uni Zurich Innovation Hub.
+Until 2020 I was a principal investigator at the Institute of Neuroinformatics, which is part of the Faculty of Science of the University of Zurich and also the Department of Information Technology and Electrical Engineering (D-ITET) of the Swiss Federal Institute of Technology (ETH) Zurich.
+At the moment I am inactive in research due to commitments with startups, although I still mentor technology transfer cases and teach at the Uni Zurich Innovation Hub.
 Some of my projects are described below.
+My old profile page is here (not up to date).

 Ada – Intelligent Space